Visa CEO calls digital wallet fee on PayPal 'appropriate'

 PayPal is moving from its online roots into the physical retailer world, where the vast majority of payments still take place.
 It is a big opportunity for the business, and that has driven eBay shares higher in the past year.

-However, as a payment option in lots of physical stores, PayPal will be a bigger threat to networks like MasterCard, Visa and American Express, analysts say.
+However, as a payment option in lots of physical stores, PayPal will be a bigger threat to networks like MasterCard, Visa and American Express (AXP.N), analysts say.

 "Some of the people we compete with started out as one thing and they morph into another thing, and doing things online is very different than doing things at point of sale," Scharf said on Wednesday.